-Kai Olson-Sawyer is a Senior Research and Policy Analyst in the GRACE Water and Energy Programs.
-Prior to joining GRACE, Kai was employed at the World Forestry Center in Portland, Oregon and conducted research for NYC Apollo Alliance.
-Kai received a Masters in sociology with an environmental focus from The New School for Social Research, and a B.A. from Earlham College.
-He holds the Water Footprint Network Certificate of the Global Water Footprint Standard.
+Kai Olson-Sawyer works on agriculture-water impacts, water footprinting, meat and protein production, agroecology, food waste and resource accounting and tradeoffs.
+He produces reports and issue pages, creates multimedia content and is a regular contributor to GRACE's Ecocentric blog.
+His work has been published in Huffington Post, Civil Eats, Grist, The Hill and AlterNet.
+Prior to GRACE, Kai was a Programs Assistant and Assistant Editor at the World Forestry Center in Portland, Oregon and was a Researcher with NYC Apollo Alliance.
+Kai received an MA in Sociology with an environmental focus from The New School for Social Research, and a BA in English from Earlham College.
+He holds the Water Footprint Network's "Certificate of the Global Water Footprint Standard."
 His body is composed of 60 percent water.

 Wasted food has a hidden cost: wasted water.
 When we waste food, it's like we're dumping huge amounts of water right into the garbage.

 World Environment Day is June 5th, and this year's focus is the crisis of plastic pollution.
 Learn what you can do to fight plastic pollution.

 America's biggest farmer, Stewart Resnick, continues to expand.
 But with California's limited water resources, nature might just push back.

 To reduce our environmental footprint, the debate about whether the solution lies in eating "less meat" or eating "better meat" rages on.
 Is it time to truly bring those two strands together?

 In her new book, Replenish, Sandra Postel offers ways that farmers, water managers and consumers can unite to restore the broken water cycle.

 By learning about the water footprint of the food, people can make more sustainable choices and discover many ways to eat their way to water savings.